rufus-lang/rufus/doc/spec.md

 ### Exported identifiers

-An identifier may be *exported* to permit access to it from another package.
+An identifier may be *exported* to permit access to it from another module.
 An identifier is exported if both:

 1. the first character of the identifier's name is a Unicode upper case letter (Unicode class "Lu");
-2. and the identifier is declared in the package block or it is a field name or method name.
+2. and the identifier is declared in the module block or it is a field name or method name.

 All other identifiers are not exported.